OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/15 October 2016.md

 - **Pedophile networks** have deep infiltration in local and national French government institutions
 - High-level figures (mayor, state prosecutor, ministers) were protected, and investigations suppressed
-- Police captain and fiscal auditor are manipulated but also complicit due to personal motives

 ---

-## End of Session